 Quake Injector is worth a look when you’re ready to really dig into Quake addons.
-It has a bit of a learning curve, but it runs on any OS (as a Java app) and it understands how to install and launch every bit of content from Quaddicted.
+It runs on any OS and it understands how to install and launch almost every bit of content from Quaddicted.

 Quake Injector will not automatically apply the patches/fixes that Quakestarter does.
 The best way to find out what patches might be available for a release is to check out its individual page linked from the Quaddicted reviews… see if the description in the upper right has an “additional files” section, and also maybe check the user comments as well.
 If there are available patches that you need (usually there won’t be any), then you will have to manually download/extract/install those files into the mod folder.

 Note that Quake Injector likes to keep around the zipfiles that it downloads, even if you uninstall a mod, until you explicitly delete the zipfile.
 If you’re going to be using both Quakestarter and Quake Injector then you may want to configure them to share the same downloads folder.

 The downloads location for Quake Injector is configured in its “Engine Configuration” dialog.
 The downloads location for Quakestarter is described in the Advanced Configuration chapter (under Other Topics).
 You can change one or the other of these locations so that they both point to the same folder.
 If you do this, you’ll probably also want to configure Quakestarter to leave zipfiles in that folder and not delete them after they are installed, to match the behavior of Quake Injector.

 One thing to look out for though is that Quakestarter doesn’t work exactly the same as Quake Injector when it comes to choosing the name for a mod folder.
 Quakestarter will always use the name of the zipfile to determine the name of the folder, while Quake Injector may have other ideas.
 So to avoid confusion and wasted disk space on duplicate stuff, it’s best to eventually settle on using only one of these install methods.